oneconvergence/dkube-examples/insurance/README.md

    - Database Name : monitoring

 ## Launch IDE
+1. Create an IDE (jupterlab)
+   - Specify Code as 'insurance' (created above)
+   - Use sklearn framework
-1. Create an IDE (jupterlab) and add the below environment variables in configuration tab
+2. Add the below environment variables in configuration tab
-2. AWS_ACCESS_KEY_ID : your_access_key
+   - AWS_ACCESS_KEY_ID : your_access_key
-3. AWS_SECRET_ACCESS_KEY : your_secret_key
+   - AWS_SECRET_ACCESS_KEY : your_secret_key
-4. Click Submit
+3. Click Submit

-### Pipeline
+### Pipeline (Training or Retraining)

-1. From **workspace/insurance/insurance** run **pipeline.ipynb** to build the pipeline.In 1st cell, for retraining specify input_train_type = 'retraining' and specify the source if your data is in sql.
+1. From **workspace/insurance/insurance** open **pipeline.ipynb** to build the pipeline.
+2. In 1st cell, specify input_train_type to 'training' or 'retraining'.
+   - For 'retraining', specify the source if your data is in sql.
-2. The pipeline includes preprocessing, training and serving stages.
+3. The pipeline includes preprocessing, training and serving stages.
   - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
   - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.